on-the-loose/on-the-loose.org/README.md

 1. Go ahead and clone this repo.
 2. Open terminal (or equivalent) and `cd` to the cloned directory.
-3. Run `yarn install` to install all the necessary dependencies.
+3. Run `yarn; cd functions; npm i; cd ..` to install all the necessary dependencies.
 4. Run `yarn start` to start the development server.

 And you're ready to go!
 Point your browser to http://localhost:3000 to see the website.
 The page will automatically reload when you make changes in the code.